Gavin Millar: Career

 Millar was a film critic for The Listener from 1970 to 1984.
 He also contributed to Sight and Sound and the London Review of Books.
 He wrote a new section to Karel Reisz's book The Technique of Film Editing for the 1968 edition.
 On television, he wrote, produced and presented Arena Cinema for the BBC from 1976 to 1980, and wrote and presented numerous other cinema and visual arts documentaries.

 In 1980, he directed Dennis Potter's Cream in My Coffee for London Weekend Television, which received a BAFTA nomination.
 His first feature film as director was 1985's Dreamchild.
+He would later collaborate with Dreamchild's producer Rick McCallum again on the episode Peking, March 1910, part of George Lucas's television series The Young Indiana Jones Chronicles in 1993.
+It was later re-edited to be part of Journey of Radiance when the series became The Adventures of Young Indiana Jones on its DVD release.
 His 1994 television film Pat and Margaret, featuring Victoria Wood, received a further BAFTA nomination, and Housewife, 49 (2006), a later collaboration with Wood, won the 2007 award.

-Marriage and children
+Personal life, illness and death

 Millar married Sylvia Lane in 1966.
 She died in 2012.
 The couple had five children.

-Death

 Millar died of a brain tumour on 20 April 2022, aged 84.
-He was survived by his five children and by six grandchildren.